oracle-livelabs/oci/security-experience/ocw-introduction/ocw-introduction.md

 # Introduction

-The purpose of this workshop is to accompany you on your journey to your first security and compliance assessments in Oracle Cloud Infrastructure (OCI).
+The purpose of this workshop is to accompany you on your journey to security and compliance in Oracle Cloud Infrastructure (OCI).
 During this workshop, you will be able to discover and get familiar with all the security capabilities that Oracle Cloud offers natively, besides checking the CIS (Center Internet Security) compliance.
 This will make sure you can enjoy your first Oracle Unique Security Experience.

 ### About this Workshop

-In order to be able to perform this workshop, you will be provided with a link to download two Python scripts.
-By running those scripts in OCI, you will be able to execute your security and compliance asssessments.
-Apart from that, an APEX application running on an Oracle Autonomous Database will act as User Interface for your Security and Compliance Center.
-In this UI, you will be able to find the results of your assessments, together with an overview of available security services.
-You will have the opportunity to try some of these security services as the last part of the workshop.
+In this workshop, you will first have a look of main security services in an Oracle Cloud Infrastructure tenancy, where you will be able to explore and try the different native services such as Cloud Security Posture Management, Database security, etc. Once you do that, you will be able to execute your first security and compliance asssessments in OCI, where an APEX application running on an Oracle Autonomous Database will act as your User Interface for the Security and Compliance Center.
+Below you can see an example for security in the first image and compliance in the second one:

-Below you can see an example of the Security and Compliance Center showing security and compliance assessments:

 ![Security Center dashboard](./images/security-assessment.png "Security Center dashboard")